etzl/linux/Documentation/teaching/labs/block_device_drivers.rst

    * Get a pointer to the request structure from the ``bd`` argument and start its processing using the :c:func:`blk_mq_start_request` function.
-   * A block device can receive calls which do not transfer data blocks (e.g. low level operations on the disk, instructions referring to special ways of accessing the device).
+   * A block device can receive calls that do not transfer data blocks (e.g. low-level operations on the disk, instructions referring to special ways of accessing the device).
 Most drivers do not know how to handle these requests and return an error.
    * To return an error, :c:func:`blk_mq_end_request` function is called,